There’s a saying amongst travelers that if you want to get to know the locals, get to know their beer first.

 Home to more breweries than anywhere else on the planet, it is not easy to choose which ones are the most worthy of a visit.

-However, the home of the famous Budweiser brand is a good place to start and, of course, in the Coors Brewery, the Americans have the biggest brewery in the world, naturally.
+However, the home of the famous Budweiser brand is an excellent place to start and, of course, in the Coors Brewery, the Americans have the biggest brewery in the world, naturally.

 The Anheuser-Busch Merrimack brewery, situated in the fabulous scenic countryside of New England, remains a favorite among brewery enthusiasts.

 Visit the home of the infamous Budweiser Clydesdales, Clydesdale Hamlet, and take the tour of Brew Hall to find out how using only the highest quality ingredients make this beer one of the world's most favorite brews.